 Primary contact for the vendor for system maintenance, support, and stability.

 Establish priorities for production issues and enhancements in consultation with the ECA team, other Epic applications teams, project leadership and medical center managers and analysts.

 Provide oversight to vendor resources assigned to production work including planned and unplanned outages, project work and issue resolution.

 What you'll bring to the table: (minimum requirements)

-Bachelor's degree in Computer Science, Business Administration or relatied field or equivalent combination of education/experience.
+Bachelor's degree in Healthcare, Computer Science, Business or related field or equivalent combination of education/experience.